Iota Carinae: Properties

 Based on parallax measurements this star is about 770 ly from the Earth.
-It has a stellar classification of A9 Ib, with the luminosity class of 'Ib' indicating it has reached the stage of its evolution where it has expanded to become a lower-luminosity supergiant.
+It has a stellar classification of A7 Ib, with the luminosity class of 'Ib' indicating it has reached the stage of its evolution where it has expanded to become a lower-luminosity supergiant.
+It is just entering the Hertzsprung gap of the Hertzsprung–Russell diagram, and is evolving towards a red supergiant phase.

-Iota Carinae has more than seven times the Sun's mass and has expanded to roughly 43 times the Sun's radius.
+Iota Carinae has around seven times the Sun's mass and has expanded to roughly 50 times the Sun's radius.
 It is radiating about 4,900 times the luminosity of the Sun.
-However, this luminosity appears to vary, causing the star's apparent magnitude to range between 2.23–2.28.
+However, this luminosity appears to vary, causing the star's apparent magnitude to range between 2.23 and 2.28.
 This energy is being radiated into space from the star's outer envelope at an effective temperature of 7,500 K, giving Iota Carinae the white hue typical of an A-type star.
+Being short of the rough initial mass limit above which stars collapse and explode as supernovae, Iota Carinae will likely end its life as a white dwarf with roughly the current mass of the Sun, similar to Sirius B today (which was also estimated to have an initial mass of up to 7 solar masses).

 Due to precession of the Earth's axis of rotation, in the next 7,500 years the south celestial pole will pass close to this star and Upsilon Carinae and it will become the South Star around 8100 CE.